HIPAA-focused IT & Security BAA Available

 What We Manage

-We focus on the parts of Microsoft 365 that influence operational reliability, user access, device consistency, and security decisions across smaller healthcare environments.
+We focus on the parts of Microsoft 365 that influence operational reliability, identity, email, Teams, SharePoint, device consistency, and user policy across smaller healthcare environments.
 That means practical administration, not abstract platform talk.

 01 User Administration